Chart Color Schemes

 Infrastructure

-Port Kennedy has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Port Kennedy has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that may impact the area.
-Key projects include Kennedy Bay Coastal Community, Port Kennedy Industrial Estate, Defence Housing Australia - Rockingham Region, and Koorana Reserve Sports Complex Upgrade.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five major projects that could affect this region.
+Key projects are Kennedy Bay Coastal Community, Port Kennedy Industrial Estate, Koorana Reserve Sports Complex Upgrade, and DHA Defence Housing Program - Rockingham.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.